michaelmeling/StreamThreads/README.md

             yield return WaitFor(() => !ready.IsRunning());

+## Performance
+At a very rough estimate, each function takes 1 tick, or in other words 1ms per 10,000 threads.
+This corresponds to a frame rate of appx 20fps for 500,000 threads.
+This was tested on a recursive  function with background processes, similar to a tree structure with a 1000 layers.
+The deeper the call hierarchy, the lower the performance due to StreamThreads having to recurse the call stack on every loop.
+Bear in mind, this does not include your code, it only includes the overhead of StreamThreads' internal house keeping.

 ## Samples
 This screen shows the sample program running a number of threads simultaneously, where some threads print a different character, others change the color, and a few print out computational results.